Castle Rock (Stephen King): Alan Pangborn

 Alan Pangborn appears in the novel The Dark Half (1989), the novella "The Sun Dog" (1990), and the novel Needful Things (1991).
 He is also a primary character in the Castle Rock television series based on King's novels.
-In The Dark Half, Pangborn is introduced as the Sheriff of the town Castle Rock.
+In The Dark Half, Pangborn is introduced as the sheriff of the town Castle Rock.
 He has a wife Annie and two children, Toby ("Al") and Todd.
 The story establishes that Pangborn has a penchant for magic tricks.
 Pangborn re-appears again as the main protagonist of Needful Things, which establishes him as a widower dating Polly Chalmers.
 The story reveals that Annie and Todd died in a car crash soon after the events of The Dark Half.
 Pangborn was portrayed by Michael Rooker in the film adaptation of The Dark Half and Ed Harris in the film Needful Things, both released in 1993.
 Alan and Polly are also briefly mentioned in Bag of Bones (1998) in a conversation between author Michael Noonan and the then-Castle County Sheriff Norris Ridgewick.
-Ridgewick mentions they are "doing real well" after having relocated to New Hampshire, though Polly still suffers from arthritis.
+Ridgewick mentions they are "doing real well" after having relocated to New Hampshire, though Polly still has arthritis.

-In the television series Castle Rock, which features an original story set around established Stephen King characters and stories, Alan Pangborn worked as town sheriff in the 1980s and '90s, but is now retired.
+In the television series Castle Rock, which features an original story set around established Stephen King characters and stories, Alan Pangborn worked as town sheriff in the 1980s and 1990s, but is now retired.
 He is in a romantic relationship with town resident Ruth Deaver and has pursued her since at least 1990.
 He is said to be a widower and shown to have an interest in magic and sleight of hand, but no mention is made in regards to Polly ever being in his life.
-Since the show and its characters regularly discuss the town's history with murder and strange events, but do not ever reference the destruction the town suffered in Needful Things, the main events of that novel perhaps did not happen in the continuity of the show, and this version of Pangborn never met Polly.
+The show and its characters regularly discuss the town's history, but do not ever reference the destruction the town suffered in Needful Things, suggesting the main events of that novel did not happen in the continuity of the show, and this version of Pangborn never met Polly.
 The younger Pangborn of the 1980 and 90s is portrayed by actor Jeffrey Pierce while the Pangborn of 2018 is portrayed by Scott Glenn.